joshcc3/stg-push-enter/README.md

 ```

 # TODO
+ - One of the issues of using these refs to pass pointers is that you no longer have types which sucks.
+Maybe create a macro that takes the name of the ref, the name of the value and the type of the value and casts creates a new ref, gets the value and casts the ref to the value.
+Alternatively for the longer route - dont think you really need this - I think there is a way to automatically generate definitions and the corresponding bindings functions for a ref of a new type using macros but haven't investigated yet.
+For e.g., you'd hava ref_int, ref_hash_map etc.

  - Improve the implementation of hash maps w.r.t the rebalancing and calculation of rebalancing by using bit shift operators.
  - We track the local bindings in a hashmap which we pass around (as a pointer) instead of pushing them onto the stack (as is suggested in the paper).
 The garbage collector would use the layout in the info table to find out about the state of the heap.
 One (in retrospect stupid reason) was that I wanted to declare a case_frame struct (and you can't fit a variable sized list of free variables into a struct)
  - The pointer table keeps growing - is there a way to shrink it? (considering other stuff holds references into it you can't really move elements around.
 Check if it's possible to free interior portions of a malloced structure.